-- Public Wi-Fi: Participants proposed increasing the number of safe, known, and free public spaces that offer high speed Wi-Fi.
-They identified areas including parks, downtowns, libraries, community centers, transit centers and other spaces. - Project Locations and Permitting: Installing broadband infrastructure in public rights of way as roads are built and/or rehabilitated was suggested during the discussions.
-In addition, participants advised the process for 5G permitting should be streamlined. - Schools: Participants suggested schools provide students with devices that can access high-speed internet all year (rather than only during the school year).
-In addition, they recommended offering students and parents technical training and computer skills courses, including Microsoft Office. - Training: Discussion participants advised providing funds for digital literacy training, so more community members could engage in the "new economic model" of jobs through entrepreneurship.
+Public Wi-Fi: Participants proposed increasing the number of safe, known, and free public spaces that offer high speed Wi-Fi.
+They identified areas including parks, downtowns, libraries, community centers, transit centers and other spaces.

+Project Locations and Permitting: Installing broadband infrastructure in public rights of way as roads are built and/or rehabilitated was suggested during the discussions.
+In addition, participants said the process for 5G permitting should be streamlined.

+Schools: Participants suggested schools provide students with devices that can access high-speed internet all year (rather than only during the school year).
+In addition, they recommended offering students and parents technical training and computer skills courses, including Microsoft Office.

+Training: Stakeholders suggested providing funds for digital literacy training, so more community members could engage in the "new economic model" of jobs through entrepreneurship.
 They suggested targeting programming to specific populations and implementing it through local community organizations.
 In addition, they proposed developing (or making broadly available) a comprehensive and accessible library of digital skills training and volunteers.

-Public Digital Equity Workshops and Pop-up Events
+Public Input through Workshops and Pop-up Events

-Building from the stakeholder interviews and Barriers and Solutions Discussions, the planning team organized 12 digital equity workshops and pop-ups at public gathering places, such as libraries, community centers, sporting events, and holiday celebrations.
+Building from the stakeholder interviews and Barriers and Solutions Discussions, the planning team organized 12 digital equity workshops and pop-ups at public gathering places, such as libraries, community centers, sporting events, and school celebrations.
 During the events, the planning team gathered feedback from approximately 700 residents and representatives from businesses, libraries, and schools; local government officials; and others about issues and improvement ideas for high-speed broadband and digital equity.
+Members of the public were most likely to participate at events where they were already gathering, such as school events, rather than structured workshops.
 Generally, participants' comments related to: